-No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Party for Monitoring indicators Respo Social impact Location implementation 1 al ty 101 dumped in an area that has been approved by the District Environment Officer 19.
-Disturbance and degeneration of wetlands and aquatic ecosystems Excavations and pipe laying Construction In wetland areas g) h) j) k) Construction works across wetlands will use existing road corridors for construction and operational access wherever possible.
-Where the route requires the suspension points for the water pipes to be located in the swamp and in areas which cannot easily be accessed from existing roads or causeways, temporary access ways built from Terramats or similar structures will be used and removed after.
-Obtain wetland user permits from NEMA before constructing across or along wetlands and follow all guidelines given.
-All project workers should be sensitized to minimize damage to flora and fauna.
-Close monitoring and supervision of the construction operations to ensure compliance to the NEMA permit conditions and avoid causing further damage to undesignated project areas.
-The water transmission pipes shall be built over the already degraded wetland and the artificial streams thereinto prevent abnormal Contractor Wetland user permit Monitoring reports MWE, NE DWRM, D 20.
-Impacts on water quality Excavations Waste management Construction Water sources a) b) c) d) e) f) g) h) now during the rainy seasons.
-The Contractor shall construct a drainage system with silt traps to reduce impacts of storm water from the construction site.
+No. Environmental/ Activity Project Phase Impact Mitigation Measures Responsible Monitoring indicators Responsible Annual Cost 1 Social Impact Location Party for implementation Party for monitoring (USD) dumped in an area that has been approved by the District Environment Officer Disturbance degeneration of wetlands aquatic ecosystems and and Excavations and pipe laying Construction In wetland areas g) h) i) j) k) Construction works across wetlands will use existing road corridors for construction and operational access wherever possible.
+Contractor Wetland user permit Monitoring reports MWE, NEMA, WMD, DWRM, DLGs, NWSC 3000 20.
+Impacts on water quality Excavations Waste management Construction Water sources a) b) c) d) f) The Contractor shall construct a drainage system with silt traps to reduce impacts of storm water from the construction site.
 The contractor shall implement waste management according to good practice to ensure waste does not pollute the surface water resources Surface water runoff will be controlled during earthworks.
 Surface water features downslope of the earthworks will be identified, and the necessary berms and drainage channels will be installed to ensure that runoff does not collect or pond in excavated areas or quarries.
 Stockpile areas for materials such as sand, gravel, stone, and topsoil, as well as overburden dumps will be located away from any water courses and will be surrounded by perimeter or cut-off drains with sediment and other pollutant traps located at drain exits.
-Cutoff drains will be maintained throughout the subsequent operation phase; Replacement of oil / hydraulic fluids in vehicles shall not be undertaken in sensitive areas, and used fluids such as old car engine oil shall be sent back to the service providers for recycling.
+Cut-off drains will be maintained throughout the subsequent operation phase; Replacement of oil / hydraulic fluids in vehicles shall not be undertaken in sensitive areas, and used fluids such as old car engine oil shall be sent back to the service providers for recycling.
 All construction equipment will be kept in good operating condition to avoid oil or fuel leakages that might contaminate water resources.
 Poorly maintained machinery will not be allowed to operate on site.
 All major vehicle repairs shall be conducted by qualified and experienced personnel at gazetted service centers (garages) away from the water transmission and distribution corridor.
-All other forms of hazardous waste regardless of their hazardous properties such as plastics, polythene and others shall be collected out of the project site and disposed in gazetted NEMA waste disposal sites.
-Contractor Silt traps installed in the drainage channel Spill kit on site Embarkments around the raw materias MWE, NEN DLGs,
+All other forms of hazardous waste regardless of their hazardous properties such as plastics, polythene and others shall be collected out of the project site and disposed in gazetted with hazardous wastes including material soiled with hazardous wastes and empty containers of Contractor Silt traps installed in the drainage channel Spill kit on site Embarkments around the raw materias MWE, NEMA, DWRM, DLGs, NWSC 7000